gerhard-ee/doc-scraper/README.md

 3. Follow those links up to the specified depth
 4. Save all content with clear separation between pages
 5. Include URLs as headers in both text and PDF output

+## Handling Unicode in PDFs

+By default, the scraper handles Unicode characters in PDFs by converting them to ASCII.
+This prevents errors with unsupported characters in the default PDF font.
+This is enabled by default but can be disabled with the `--no-ascii-only` flag (not recommended).

 ## Testing